blachniet/volante-express/README.md

 # Volante Spoke for Express.js

-Provides a barebones express.js server for use in a Volante wheel.
+Neatly encapsulates an express.js server for use in a Volante wheel.

 ## Features

-- allows other Volante Spokes to register as Express middleware
+- allows other Volante Spokes to register their Express middleware
 - Express logging emitted as Volante events

 ## Usage